Vict0r-Git/DevOps-group3/use-cases/use-case-22.md

 ### Success End Condition
 Analyst receives the requested report of 15 capital cities in a region.
 ### Failed End Condition
-None
+Analyst does not receive desired result or receive incorrect report.
 ### Primary Actor
 Analyst
 ### Trigger
-Request report data of analyst’s desired sorted outcome is entered
+The desired information is requested

 ## MAIN SUCCESS SCENARIO
 1. The request from analyst is received